 Participants mentioned a panoply of materials used to build their toilets.
 A female FGD participant from Lofa county woman said that her toilet was made out of reef.

 '''

 "The toilet is made out of reef."

-(Lofa County, Bolahun, ODF Adult Female, FGD)
+(Lofa County, Bolahun, ODF, FGD, Female)

 '''

-And many participants mentioned the use of mud in building their toilets.
+Many participants also mentioned the use of mud in building their toilets.

 '''

 "[The toilet is made of] mud to mud."

 (Lofa County, Temisadu Town, IDI, Female)

 '''